adamjernst/AEURLConnection/README.md

 [Read up on it here.](http://developer.apple.com/library/ios/technotes/tn2109/_index.html#//apple_ref/doc/uid/DTS40010274-CH1-SUBSECTION11)
 If you are making asynchronous network requests from a `UIViewController`, your app almost certainly **will crash** under certain circumstances.
+(Of course, you shouldn't be calling the network from `UIViewController` if you're implementing MVC properly, but that's another story!)
 Here's a short summary:

 1. UIViewController **must** be deallocated on the main thread.
 2. Depending on how you are issuing asynchronous network requests, it is